 Easy

-Divide participants into pairs.
-One person is the 'describer' and one is the 'drawer'
+Divide participants into pairs and assign one as 'describer' and one as 'drawer'

-Show the describer a simple image or object, keeping it hidden from the drawer
+Show the describer a simple image while keeping it hidden from the drawer

 After 5 minutes, reveal both the original image and all drawings

-Communication workshops, team building sessions, training on giving clear instructions
+Communication workshops, team building sessions, training on giving clear instructions.
+A perfect ice breaker game for groups learning to work together.

-Start with simple shapes before moving to complex images
+Start with simple geometric shapes before moving to complex images

-Chain drawing: Drawer becomes next describer with a new partner
+Chain Drawing: Drawer becomes the next describer with a new partner

 Two Truths and a Lie is a classic ice breaker game where each person shares three statements—two true, one false—while others guess the lie.
 Simple rules, zero materials, maximum engagement.